The Differences Between Real-time and Turn-based Strategy

-So let's clear the fog of war and get right down to the battle: RTS vs. TBS - how to tell them apart, and which one is better?
+So let's get straight to the point: RTS vs. TBS - how to tell them apart, and which one is better?

 The most basic defining factor that differentiates strategy games is how they approach the concept of time.

-In other words: If you each take turns to play, it’s a turn-based game.
+In other words: If you each take turns to play, it’s a turn-based game (TBS).

-If time flows as it does in the real world, and all players can play all at once, then you are most likely playing a real-time strategy game.
+If time flows as it does in the real world, and all players can play all at once, then you are most likely playing a real-time strategy game (RTS).

 Here all decisions are made under pressure and the constant threat of attack; there are no pauses.